 Lawrence Glosten is the S. Sloan Colt Professor of Banking and International Finance at Columbia Business School and the chair of the finance and economics division.

-BA, Occidental, 1973; M.S., Northwestern University, 1977; PhD., managerial economics, Northwestern University, 1980.
-Professor Gloston, the S. Sloan Colt Professor of Banking and International Finance at Columbia Business School, is also chair of the Finance and Economics Division.
-He has been at Columbia since 1989.
+Glosten has been at Columbia University since 1989.
 Before that, he taught at Northwestern University's Kellogg Graduate School of Management.
 He has held visiting appointments at the University of Chicago and the University of Minnesota.
-He has published articles on the industrial organization of securities markets, the relationship between venture capitalists and entrepreneurs, evaluating the performance of portfolio managers and asset pricing.
-His work on electronic exchanges in the Journal of Finance won a Smith Breeden Prize for best paper.
+He has published articles on the industrial organization of securities markets and the relationship between venture capitalists and entrepreneurs.
+Glosten’s work on electronic exchanges in the Journal of Finance won a Smith Breeden Prize for best paper.
 He has consulted for the New York Stock Exchange, Valumetrics and the MidAmerica Institute for Public Policy.